SPOONFLOWER WALLPAPER IS DESIGNED TO REPEAT BEAUTIFULLY WHEN INSTALLED AS DESCRIBED. READ ALL THE INSTRUCTIONS BEFORE YOU START.

 BEFORE YOU START

-Make sure your wallpaper is undamaged and free of blemishes.
-If necessary, re-roll your wallpaper so that the top is on the outside of the roll.
-The top of each strip has no white space, whereas the bottom has a narrow strip of white and is printed with your order number.
-Do not trim any part of the paper before hanging.
+Re-roll your wallpaper so that the top is on the outside of the roll.
+The top of each strip has no white space, whereas the bottom has a narrow line of white and is printed with your order number.
+Don’t trim any part of the paper before hanging.

-The wall or surface to which you are applying wallpaper should be clean and free of dust.
+The wall or surface to which you are applying wallpaper should be smooth, clean and free of dust.
 Patch any damaged areas of the wall, especially where sharp edges might pierce or tear the wallpaper.
-For best results, apply wallpaper to a surface that is a solid, light color.
+For best results, apply wallpaper to a surface that is a solid, light color

-If you’re applying multiple strips of wallpaper, hang it from LEFT to RIGHT to ensure a smooth repeat of the design across the wall.
+If you’re applying multiple strips of wallpaper, hang them from LEFT to RIGHT to ensure a smooth repeat of the design across the wall.
 Start with the upper left corner of the room, wall, or other surface you’re wallpapering.
 If covering an entire room, choose an inconspicuous corner to begin since the repeat will not match up on the final seam.

 Pick up the first strip and peel away a few inches of the paper backing from the top of the roll.
 Fold the backing paper away from the adhesive and crease it, giving you a few inches of tack to begin your application.
 Don’t unroll the full length of the roll yet -- you’ll want to support the roll and unpeel it slowly as you go.
-Align the top of the wallpaper with the ceiling, making sure it’s straight and even on the wall.
-Ask your friend to step back and check that the strip is straight and level, then press the exposed adhesive area against the wall.
-Spoonflower’s Peel and Stick Wallpaper is repositionable, so if you need to adjust the placement simply peel the paper off the wall slowly and reapply as necessary.
+Align the top of the wallpaper with the ceiling, making sure it is straight and even on the wall.
+Ask your friend to step back and check that the strip is straight and your design elements are level, then press the exposed adhesive area against the wall.
+Spoonflower’s Woven Wallpaper is repositionable, so if you need to adjust the placement simply peel the paper off the wall slowly and reapply as necessary.

-Once the strip is in position, gently peel the paper backing down 5-10 inches and smooth the wallpaper onto the wall, moving from the center outwards.
-If necessary, use the squeegee to move large air bubbles to the edge of the design.
-Once you’ve applied the entire strip, you can go ahead and trim excess paper from the bottom of the wall.
+Once the top of the strip is in position, gently peel the paper backing down 5-10 inches at a time and smooth the wallpaper onto the wall, moving from the center outwards.
+If necessary, use the squeegee to move large air bubbles to the edge of the design, being careful not to scratch your design.

-Once you’ve applied all strips, use a sharp utility knife to trim the lowermost edge to the bottom of the wall and any excess paper on the right edge of your installation area.
+Once you’ve applied all strips, use a sharp utility knife to trim any excess at the edges of the wall and any excess paper on the right edge of your installation area.
 Now, stand back and admire your work!